This page contains detailed information about the CRN Impact Awards, including:

 Do: Bring in other partners as part of your entry (channel, vendors, sub-contractors).
 Effective partnerships hold weight with judges, and this could also make your entry eligible for the 'Working Together' category.
 Failing to mention the contribution of other partners can work against your submission, especially if judges think they are not being given the full story.

 Do: Use business language and focus on outcomes.
 The ‘why’ as well as the ‘what’ and ‘how’.
-Judges come from many background, so write clearly and make it easy for a non-technical audience.
+Judges come from many backgrounds, so write clearly and make it easy for a non-technical audience.

 Do: Keep in mind there is a diverse panel of judges – end users from technical backgrounds, end users from non-technical backgrounds, other channel partners, vendor technical people, vendor sales people, analysts and more.
 You are talking to all of them.